 If you’re like me and make several ofrendas each year, you’ll know how fast these flowers sell out!
 Sometimes you can’t find them at all.
 That’s why I have different ideas for making them (tutorial at the end of this post).
 To keep up with demand, the cultivation of marigolds is the primary business of many families.

 Some people place a few marigolds at their ofrenda, and others use dozens and dozens!
+As with other elements of the ofrenda, marigolds represent LIFE.
 As a way to keep up, you can buy faux marigolds in long strands.
 That’s what I do, I’ll save the real flowers for the actual ofrenda and the fake ones for external decorations.

 Marigolds and life.